SuperOfficeDocs/superoffice-docs/docs/en/api/mdo-providers/reference/form.md

 uid: form
 title: form
 keywords: mdoprovider mdo provider form
 description: Get all forms with folder hierarchy.
-Set ExtraInfo to "onlyActive" if you only want to get active forms so.generated: true so.topic: reference so.envir: onsite, online
+Set ExtraInfo "onlyActive=true" if you only want to get active forms and "onlyNewTicket=true" if only forms that create tickets.
+Set extrainfo "onlyForms=true" if you do not want form templates. so.generated: true so.topic: reference so.envir: onsite, online
 ---

 # "form" MDO List
 Get all forms with folder hierarchy.
-Set ExtraInfo to "onlyActive" if you only want to get active forms
+Set ExtraInfo "onlyActive=true" if you only want to get active forms and "onlyNewTicket=true" if only forms that create tickets.
+Set extrainfo "onlyForms=true" if you do not want form templates.